Nine tips on how to have naturally glowing skin without spending a fortune on expensive skincare products.

 You don’t need to spend a fortune on fancy skincare products to improve the look and vitality of your skin.

-Here are 9 tips to get naturally glowing skin both frugally.
+Here are nine tips to get naturally glowing skin frugally and naturally.

 Skin is made up of cells and skin cells (like any other cell) are made up of water – around 60% of the body’s water is intracellular.
 Adequate hydration will ensure your cells function at their optimum and will also help flush out toxin build up in the body, which can show up as skin problems.

 There’s no hard and fast rule.
 Trust your body and listen to your thirst.
 The temperature, your activity level, what else you’ve been eating and drinking will all impact on how much water you need.

 You want to aim for enough to ward off dehydration, but there’s no point overdoing it because drinking “extra” water isn’t going to make any difference to your skin.
 And of course, drinking too much water can be fatal.

 The first signs of ill-health or ‘dis-ease’ in the body will manifest in the skin and can be a reflection of poor diet.

 A diet full of fresh fruit and vegetables, whole grains, nuts, legumes and lean meats will help keep skin looking great.